 What All Cancer Treatments Are Safe During Pregnancy?

 Treatment largely depends on the type of malignancy and its characteristics.
 In some cases, such as with indolent lymphomas, treatment can be delayed without jeopardizing the health of the mother.
 In another case, cancer cells can be transmitted vertically to the placenta or the fetus, a rare phenomenon seen only with malignant melanoma.

 In general, as far as treatment is concerned, radiotherapy should be avoided in all trimesters of pregnancy.
 Surgery can be done in any trimester.
 All anti-neoplastic drugs are theoretically teratogenic and mutagenic.
 Both mother and fetus are therefore at risk.
 Although different classes of teratogens have been established, certain general principles apply to all.

-With more and more advancement in techniques, it will be feasible in the future to know the overall impact of the cancer treatment on the developing fetus.
-Whether cord blood for future stem cell therapy in such children will be required or not, we are yet to experience.
+With more and more advancement in techniques, it will be feasible in the future to know the overall impact of cancer treatment on the developing fetus.
+Whether cord blood for future stem cell therapy in such children will be required or not, we are yet to experience it.

 Frequently Asked Questions